Jason Jackson (reporter)

-Jason Jackson (born May 12, 1972) is an American sportscaster and writer.
-He worked for ESPN from 1995 until 2002 for sending inappropriate messages to a female co-worker. best known as the host of NBA 2Night.
-Jason is currently the TV Host/Courtside Reporter for the Miami Heat on FOX Sports Florida/Sun Sports and is a talk show co-host/analyst on SiriusXM NBA Radio.
+Jason Jackson (born May 12, 1972) is an American DR sportscaster and writer.
+He worked for ESPN from 1995 until 2002 before being dismissed for sending inappropriate messages to a female co-worker.
+He was best known as the host of NBA 2Night.
+Jason is currently the TV Host/Courtside Reporter for the Miami Heat on Bally Sports Sun and is a talk show co-host/analyst on SiriusXM NBA Radio.